prcutler/silversaucer/readme.md

 ## Project Goals

-I have separted my goals for the project into three phases to help make it more manageable:
+I have separated my goals for the project into three phases to help make it more manageable:

 Phase 1 will integrate Discogs to choose a record at random for me to play.